-For written contracts, according to the Florida Bar, a company involved in a dispute must file a lawsuit within five years during the time-frame that the written agreement was completed and signed by both parties.
+For written contracts in Fort Lauderdale, according to the Florida Bar, a Broward company involved in a dispute must file a lawsuit within five years during the time-frame that the written agreement was completed and signed by both parties.
 For an oral contract, the time-frame is four years.
-Enforcement of a contract should occur within one year’s time, and should include details of what would happen in the event of a disagreement.
+Enforcement of a written agreement should occur within one year's time, and should include details of what would happen in the event of a disagreement.
 Examples of items both parties can agree upon beforehand:

 - a disagreement would be settled by a jury